-By adhering to specific guidelines of when to turn over their project to the IT department, the citizen developers will also refrain from biting off more than they can chew.
+By adhering to specific guidelines and citizen development governance model, of when to turn over their project to the IT department, the citizen developers will also refrain from biting off more than they can chew.
 Also, when citizen development is openly promoted by the organization, this can reduce the risks of shadow IT.

 Overall, citizen development has multiple benefits that can help the IT department function at their maximum capacity.